flagrow/flarum-api-client/readme.md

 This is a generic PHP API client for use in any project.
 You can simply include this package as a dependency to your project to use it.

-### goals

-- Improve coverage of all functionality in Flarum.

-For this package we will implement new calls based on your requests.
-Please submit them in the [issue tracker on Github](https://github.com/flagrow/flarum-api-client/issues).

-For a complete overview of our releases, please visit the [milestones tracker](https://github.com/flagrow/flarum-api-client/milestones) on Github.

 ### installation

 ```bash